Persecution of the Iraqi Turkmen by the Islamic State

-The Iraqi Turkmen genocide refers to the series of killings, rapes, executions, expulsions, and sexual slavery of Iraqi Turkmen in Islamic State-controlled territory.
-It began when IS captured Iraqi Turkmen lands in 2014 and it continued until IS lost all of their land in Iraq.
+Persecution of the Iraqi Turkmen by the Islamic State refers to the series of killings, rapes, executions, expulsions, and sexual slavery of the Iraqi Turkmen in Islamic State-controlled territory.
+The persecution began when IS captured Iraqi Turkmen lands in 2014 and continued until IS lost all of their land in Iraq.
 In 2017, it was officially recognized as a genocide by the Parliament of Iraq, and in 2018, the sexual slavery was also recognized by the United Nations.

 Background and lead-up

 Iraqi Turkmen

 Iraqi Turkmen are the third largest ethnic group in Iraq.
-They are of Turkic descent and live in the Turkmeneli historical region, surrounded by Arabs to the south and Kurds to the north.
-They are divided almost evenly between Sunni and Shia, with a small Catholic minority.
+They are of Turkic descent and they live in the Turkmeneli historical region, surrounded by Arabs to the south and surrounded by Kurds to the north.
+They are almost evenly divided between Sunni and Shia, with a small Catholic minority.
 There was also sectarianism between Sunni and Shia Turkmen, which often escalated to armed clashes.
-During the genocide by the Islamic State, Iraqi Turkmen were targeted regardless of religion or sect.
-They had also been targeted during the 1991 Altun Kupri massacre, 1946 Gavurbağı massacre, 1959 Kirkuk massacre, 1924 Kirkuk massacre, and the Anfal campaign.
+Iraqi Turkmen were persecuted under Ba'athist rule, and even after the 2003 invasion of Iraq and the fall of Saddam Hussein, the persecution was directly continued by Ba'ath loyalist and Islamist groups which continued to target Turkmen during the Iraqi insurgency until 2013, when the persecution by the Islamic State began.
+They had also been targeted during the 1996 Erbil massacre, 1991 Altun Kupri massacre, 1959 Kirkuk massacre, 1946 Gavurbağı massacre, 1924 Kirkuk massacre, and the Anfal campaign.

 Lead-up

-During the June 2014 Northern Iraq offensive, IS captured many lands that are Turkmen-majority or have significant Turkmen populations, such as Mosul, Talafar, Tikrit and parts of Kirkuk and Diyala provinces.
+During the June 2014 Northern Iraq offensive, IS captured many lands that are Turkmen-majority or have significant Turkmen populations, such as Mosul, Tal Afar, Tikrit and parts of Kirkuk and Diyala provinces.